muschellij2/neuroc/continuous_integration_oslerinhealth/index.md

 ### Deployment

 When packages are being deployed, `R CMD INSTALL --build` is run so that they have the standardized naming conventions.
-The `deployment` information for neuroconductor, including GitHub encrypted keys, are added.
-After building, the binary distribution is uploaded to the GitHub repository when tagged (from Neuroconductor's backend not the developer).
+The `deployment` information for OSLERinHealth, including GitHub encrypted keys, are added.
+After building, the binary distribution is uploaded to the GitHub repository when tagged (from OSLERinHealth's backend not the developer).

 ### Coverage